• Home

 The series will gather specialists from Google, our technology partners, and HPC, AI and quantum computing research centers and industry, to talk about cloud technologies for scientific and technical computing in the cloud.

-These new developments further exemplify Google Cloud’s mission to become the world’s leading research and science platform, providing researchers with the tools, technology and infrastructure to drive change at an accelerated pace and solve some of the most pressing issues in the world.
+These new developments further exemplify Google Cloud’s mission to become the world’s top research and science platform, providing researchers with the tools, technology and infrastructure to drive change at an accelerated pace and solve some of the most pressing issues in the world.

 Jane Doe